Cysteinyl-leukotriene type 1 receptor antagonists: Structure Activity Relationships (SAR)

 When looking for leukotriene receptor antagonists, researchers began without any assistance of ligand-receptor binding data and approached the issue in three different ways.
 Those approaches included the structural design of leukotriene analogues, quinoline analogues, and the randomized screening of compounds.
 Those combined efforts led to a simple SAR: The lipophilic tetraene tail of LTD4 can be imitated by several of more stable aromatic rings, the sulfide of the glycyl-cysteine dipeptide can be supplanted by an alkyl carboxylic acid, and the C1 Carboxylate of LTD4 must be maintained.
 Further research prioritizing on the three-dimensional demands for antagonist binding to the CysLT receptors elucidated that the pharmacophore requires an acidic negative ionizable usable group, a hydrogen-bond acceptor role, and three hydrophobic regions.
 From this research, synthetic endeavours lead to the development of montelukast and zafirlukast as cysteinyl-leukotriene type 1 receptor antagonists.

 Quinolines were shown to be good moiety for CysLT1 receptor antagonist.
 From weak antagonistic derivatives of quinolines, montelukast was developed.
 Several changes to the structure can be made without the loss of activity.
-Among these changes are reducing the quinoline ring, replacing the chlorine with fluorine, inserting an ether linkage in between the two aromatic rings instead of the double bound and adding an amide group for the sulfur.
+Among these changes are reducing the quinoline ring, replacing the chlorine with fluorine, inserting an ether linkage in between the two aromatic rings instead of the double bond and adding an amide group for the sulfur.
 Replacement of the quinoline by benzothiazole, dichlorothienopyridines or alkyl-substituted thiazoles is possible but none of these is superior.

 Zafirlukast is an indole derivative that satisfies the pharmacophore need for an ionizable moiety with a sulfonamide group.
 Numerous analogues have been organized; nonetheless, everyone of them resulted in diminishing antagonistic activity.
 Like montelukast, zafirlukast antagonizes bronchoconstrictive by selectively antagonising the CysLT1 receptor and affects all of the leukotrienes (LTC4, LTD4, and LTE4).

 The qualitative structural requirements and pharmacophore for CysLT1 antagonists were designed from the structural similarity of the agonist LTD4.
 But that has its limitations as agonist and antagonist do not necessarily bind in the same manner nor to the same site.
 So the importance of certain moiety may be overestimated and some moieties may be overlooked.